-Research and development expenses consist of costs incurred for the development of MAT9001 and identification of product candidates under our MAT8800 discovery program, which include:
+Research and development expenses consist of costs incurred for the development of MAT2203 and MAT2501 and, to a lesser extent, MAT9001, which include:

-- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical trial materials; - costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, that conduct our pre-clinical trials; and - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.
+- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - · costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - · expenses incurred under agreements with contract research organizations, or CROs, including the National Institutes of Health (NIH), that conduct our pre-clinical or clinical trials; and - · employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.

-The table below summarizes our direct research and development expenses for MAT9001 for the years ended December 31, 2014 and 2013.
-Our direct research and development expenses consist principally of external costs, such as fees paid to contractors, consultants, analytical laboratories and CROs, in connection with our development work.
-We typically use our employee and infrastructure resources for developing MAT9001.
+The table below summarizes our direct research and development expenses for our product candidates for the years ended December 31, 2015 and 2014.
+Our direct research and development expenses consist principally of external costs, such as fees paid to contractors, consultants, analytical laboratories and CROs and/or the NIH, in connection with our development work.
+We typically use our employee and infrastructure resources for manufacturing clinical trial materials, conducting product analysis, study protocol development and overseeing outside vendors.
+Included in "Internal Staffing, Overhead and Other" below is the cost of laboratory space, supplies, R&D employee costs (including stock option expenses), travel and medical education.